smithjd/sql-pet/docs/06-docker-setup-postgres-with-dvdrental-piecemeal.md

 ## Retrieve the backup file

-The first step is to get a local copy of the `dvdrental` Postgres restore file.
+The first step is to get a local copy of the `dvdrental` PostgreSQL restore file.
 It comes in a zip format and needs to be un-zipped.
 Use the `downloader` and `here` packages to keep track of things.

 ```r
 if (!require(downloader)) install.packages("downloader")